-The IESO releases the pre-dispatch schedule for each registered facility that is an HDR resource as soon as practical, but no later than the start of the dispatch hour to which it relates12 (consistent with relevant reliability standards).
+The IESO releases the pre-dispatch schedule for each registered facility that is an HDR resource as soon as practical12 (consistent with relevant reliability standards).

-The IESO releases dispatch instructions, in the form of an activation notice to the demand response market participant (DRMP) for each registered facility that is an HDR resource.
+The IESO releases dispatch instructions, in the form of an activation notice to the capacity market participant (CMP) for each registered facility that is an HDR resource.